 Eastern black rice, mango, and tomato salad with coconut

-It has been hot and very smoky because of the fires here so I was looking for a cooling, hearty recipe so it could serve as a light lunch.
+Because of the fires here, it has been hot and very smoky, so I was looking for a cooling, hearty recipe that could serve as a light lunch.
 In addition, I wanted something fresh and fun.
 This recipe seemed to fit the mood.
-The black rice adds a wonderful earthy flavor and body to the fresh mango, tomatoes and herbs and the topping of toasted coconut and lime dressing a pop of flavor.
-This book, like all of Diana Henry’s book, is a fun book with tons of flavor from around the globe.
-She is one of my favorite cookbook authors, and I suggest you also follow her on Instagram for more superb recipes.
+The black rice adds a wonderful earthy flavour and body to the fresh mango, tomatoes, and herbs, and the topping of toasted coconut and lime dressing adds a pop of flavour.
+This recipe is from Diana Henry, one of my favourite chefs.
+I have every one of her cookbooks; they are my go-to books for every occasion, from fun salads like this one to more elaborate cooking from around the world.
+Everyone should have all her cookbooks.

 Ingredients: